|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 long loaf (about 3 feet) French bread, cut into 3 pieces, then sliced in half
+- 1 3-feet long French bread, cut into 3 pieces, then sliced in half

 - 4 tablespoons butter, melted

-- 2 tablespoons chopped fresh chives (may substitute thin-sliced green onions with tops)
+- 2 tablespoons fresh chives, chopped, or green onions

 Brush cut sides of French bread with melted butter.
 Sprinkle lightly with onion powder and garlic powder.
 Top with blue cheese or Gorgonzola cheese, tomatoes, chives or green onions, mozzarella, and parsley.

 Bake about 10 to 15 minutes, until bread is crusty on the outside and the top is melted and just beginning to turn golden.

 Serve as is for an appetizer or serve it as an accompaniment for a classic spaghetti dinner or any other pasta dish like linguine with clam sauce.